sthenic/lins/doc/web/_source/linters.rst

 Scopes play a key role in the LaTeX linter and can be leveraged by :ref:`rules
 <lins_rules>` to great effect.
 The *scope* is defined as the chain of the
 control sequences and environments enclosing the text segment.
-These are called *scope entries* in this context.
+Each link in the chain is a *scope entry*.
 For example,

 .. code-block:: LaTeX